MrMEEE/awx-build/installguide.md

 ---

 # Create Virtualenv for Ansible
-AWX runs Ansible inside Virtualenvs, to be able to utilize several version simultanious.
+AWX runs Ansible inside Virtualenvs, to be able to utilize several version simultaneously.
 You should create one now, with your preferred Ansible version:

 ```
 yum -y install gcc